pandoc-ext/pagebreak/README.md

 - `pagebreak.break-on.form-feed`: boolean value indicating whether
   the filter should replace paragraphs that contains nothing but form feed characters with page breaks.
-Defaults to `true`.
+Enabling option can have a significant performance impact for large documents and is therefore *disabled by default*.

 Example config in YAML frontmatter: